davidbarr2/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    useRouteMatch is used to grab the existing page's path and URL.
+This gives you variables to create dynamic links, so that if you change the name of a parent page, then you dont have to hard code the new name into the child page.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation is used when you're filling out a form and you enter something that doesn't make sense- like an email address without an @ sign, a password that is too short, or failing to check the Terms of Service.
+Form Validation grays out the Submit button until all of your answers make sense, and it gives you a helpful message explaining what is incorrect.

 1. In 1-2 sentences, define end to end testing.

+    End-to-end testing looks at the entire user experience from opening your app to closing.
+It ensures that everything throughout their experience works (scrolling, submitting forms, back/forward navigation) and nothing breaks even in unusual workflows.

 ## Instructions